ackermannluis/AtmSciTools/README.md

 `git clone git@github.com:ackermannluis/AtmSciTools.git`

-To install in your home directory, use:
+To install, go to your terminal or cmd, navegate (cd) to the AtmSciTools directory and run:

 `python setup.py install --user`